kobili/bordle/README.md

 # Bordle
 A Wordle clone I built using React and Redux because I was bored.

-I got the list of possible words off some crappy website that only showed 500 5 letter words.
+I got the list of possible words off some website that only showed 500 5 letter words.
 If you want to add to the list, feel free to edit [`src/utils/words/validWords.ts`](https://github.com/kobili/bordle/blob/main/src/utils/words/validWords.ts) and open up a PR.

-The source code makes me cringe too 😆

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).